-My initial reaction to this was “hogwash!”
 But then I started to wonder why so few commercial foods contained pork.
-A perusal of the Internet found several sites warning me off the killer pig, including the thought that pork’s high fat content will cause pancreatitis in dogs (yet pork contains a little over one-third the fat content of beef), that it contains something toxic to dogs’ livers (a mystery component), that pigs eat disgusting things including bugs (but it’s OK for people to eat them), and that pig meat is hard to come by (harder than bison?).
+Some rumors include suggestions that pork’s high fat content will cause pancreatitis in dogs (yet pork contains a little over one-third the fat content of beef), that it contains something toxic to dogs’ livers (a mystery component), that pigs eat disgusting things including bugs (but it’s fine for people to eat them), and that pig meat is hard to come by (harder than bison?).

-I found that a few dog food companies do offer pork-based foods.
-Its scarcity may simply be because so many parts of a pig are used for human consumption, so snouts and feet and such don’t make it to the dog food plant.
+A few dog food companies do offer pork-based foods.
+Its scarcity may simply be because so many parts of a pig are used for human consumption that snouts and feet and such don’t make it to the dog food plant.
 And because of the possibility of trichinosis in uncooked pork, nobody is going to suggest it as a great raw-food ingredient.

 There is nothing inherently less allergenic in one meat compared to another.
-Lamb was initially used in hypoallergenic dog foods because it was a meat most dogs had not eaten before, and therefore were unlikely to have developed food allergies to.
-Now, with so many people feeding lamb as a regular diet, manufacturers have had to find more exotic meat sources such as duck or bison.
+Lamb was initially used in hypoallergenic dog foods because it was a meat most pups had not eaten before; therefore, they were unlikely to have developed food allergies to lamb.
+Now, with so many people feeding lamb as a regular diet, manufacturers have had to find different meat sources, such as duck or bison.

-The idea that excess protein causes kidney failure arises from the fact that high levels of protein have historically been ill-advised for dogs with kidney failure.
+The idea that excess protein causes kidney failure arises from the fact that high levels of protein have historically been ill-advised for dogs with the condition.
 Failing kidneys allow urea, a byproduct of protein metabolism, to build up in the blood, making the dog feel sick.
 That’s why the blood urea nitrogen (BUN) is used as one index of kidney function.
 Decreasing dietary protein can decrease the BUN.
-But if the protein level is too low, the body simply draws on its own protein source, its muscles, causing more harm.
+But if the protein level is too low, the body simply draws on its own protein source (muscles), causing more harm.

-Some people blame grains for allergies, and it’s true some dogs can be allergic to some grains, just as some dogs can be allergic to some meats.
-But for most dogs, grain is fine, and usually contains more nutrients than replacement ingredients used in grain-free diets.
+Some dogs can be allergic to some grains, just as some dogs can be allergic to some meats.
+But for most dogs, some grain is fine; it usually contains more nutrients than replacement ingredients used in grain-free diets.
 Also be aware that the FDA is investigating potential links between grain-free diets and heart disease in dogs.

-I’ve heard this since I was a little kid.
-And I have never found one study showing it to be true.
-The idea isn’t without merit; eggs contain lots of protein, fat, and vitamins, all essential to hair growth and skin health.
+I have never found one study showing this to be true.
+Eggs contain lots of protein, fat, and vitamins, all essential to hair growth and skin health.
 One of those vitamins is biotin, which is important for cell growth and fatty-acid metabolism.
 Biotin is widely accepted to be helpful for human hair, though that may be simply because deficiencies can cause hair loss.
 While egg whites contain avidin, a biotin inhibitor, the yolks contain enough biotin to make up for it.
-But diets high in fat have been shown to result in glossier and softer coats in dogs, and might do the coat more good than eggs would.
+But diets high in fat have been shown to result in glossier and softer coats in dogs, and might do the coat more good than eggs.

-As for feeding them raw, it’s true that cooking will do away with the avidin, but some people feel it also destroys vitamins.
-And of course, the raw egg/salmonella debate rages, with most food authorities cautioning against feeding eggs raw and many dog naturalists advocating it, pointing out that the coyote that raised the chicken coop didn’t bother to cook them.
-And, I assume, had a shiny coat.
+As for feeding them raw eggs, it’s true that cooking will do away with the avidin, but some people feel that also destroys vitamins.
+And of course, the raw egg/salmonella debate rages, with most food authorities cautioning against feeding eggs raw and many dog naturalists advocating it.

 The bottom line is an egg is a good source of protein and other nutrients, but probably no better than any good diet at promoting a shiny coat.